JAWS’ 40th anniversary CAMP will be held September 5-7 at The Royal Sonesta - Dupont Circle Hotel in Washington, D.C. Registration is now open!

 Will meals be provided?
 The Friday night reception will include light appetizers.
 Breakfast and lunch will be provided on Saturday and Sunday.
 A small bites reception will be provided on Saturday evening.
 Other meals will be unstructured, allowing attendees to explore nearby eateries and spend time together away from the venue.

 What is the CAMP refund policy?
 CAMP registration at the Early Bird rate is non-refundable and non-transferable.
-Regular and Last Minute CAMP registration can be transferred before August 25, 2025 upon written request to hello@jaws.org.
+Regular registration can be transferred before August 25, 2025 upon written request to hello@jaws.org.

 Is conference sponsorship available?
 Yes!
 CAMP sponsors support programming and other CAMP activities, making it possible to keep the conference affordable for participants.
 More information is available below.